The Quantum Many-Worlds Interpretation, Simply Told: No Spooky Action at a Distance

 Consider the standard example of a Bell-pair of entangled spins, one sent to you and the other sent to me: \beq \ket{\psi} = \ntwo \left(\upYou \downMe - \downYou\upMe \right). \eeq If I measure my spin first, I have a 50\% chance to find either $\upMe$ or $\downMe$.
 But in textbook QM, if you measure yours first and observe $\upYou$, then you collapse the two-spin wavefunction.
 Even if I am a great distance away, your action of measurement has instantly changed my odds to 100\% of measuring $\downMe$.
 If we interpret the wavefunction as describing the real particle states and not just an observer's knowledge of the particles, your distant measurement has instantly changed the state of my particle~\cite{boughn1806there}.
 This is what Einstein called `spooky action at a distance.'
 Since we cannot use entanglement to transmit information faster than the speed of light, there is no technical disagreement with the theory of relativity.
 But it does seem to violate the spirit of relativity.

 MWI reaches a strikingly different conclusion~\cite{vaidman2015bell}.
 If you measure your spin first, you will branch into two different versions of yourself $\upEyesYou$ and $\downEyesYou$.
 One branch contains $\upYou\upEyesYoum $ terms and the other has $\downYou\downEyesYoum$, with the subscript again representing microscopic configurations.
 If I subsequently measure my spin, I split and become part of the branching structure you already established.
 Now one branch contains $\upYou\upEyesYoum\downMe\downEyesMen$ terms and the other has $\downYou\downEyesYoum\upMe\upEyesMen$ terms.
-The fact that you measured first does not affect post-splitting-me's 50\% probability of finding myself on either branch.
+Whether or not you measured first does not affect post-splitting-me's 50\% probability of finding either outcome.
 Since the wavefunction does not collapse in MWI, there is no action at a distance.